wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/security-configuration-assessment.rst

     f:/etc/ssh_config -> !r:^# && r:Protocol && r:2

-This test reads as `Pass if there's a line whose first character is no "#" and contains "Protocol" and "2"`.
+This rule reads as `Pass if there's a line whose first character is no "#" and contains "Protocol" and "2"`.

 .. attention::
     - It is **mandatory** to respect the spaces arround the ``&&`` operator.